UK Home > Legal Info About... > Tax > Taxation of e-commerce

 Supply of electronic services to business customers

 Supplies of digitised products are treated as supplies of services rather than goods.
-The basic rule where the customer is registered for VAT is that services are deemed to be supplied where the supplier belongs.
-Individuals receiving supplies in a personal capacity are treated as belonging where they have their usual place of residence and business are treated as belonging where they have a business or fixed establishment which has the benefit of the service.
+Since 1 January 2010, the basic rule for supplies of services where the customer is registered for VAT is that services are deemed to be supplied where the customer belongs.
+Individuals receiving supplies in a personal capacity are treated as belonging where they have their usual place of residence and businesses are treated as belonging where they have a business or fixed establishment which has the benefit of the service.

 • internet service packages.